vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

     | Project Supervisor | No Access | This user group have no access to the Supervisor Namespace created under the project. |

 1. Create **Kubernetes Zone**: <br>
 Kubernetes zones enable cloud administrators to define policy-based placement of Tanzu Kubernetes clusters and supervisor namespaces used in Automation Assembler deployments.
 An administrator can navigate to **Infrastructure** > **Configure** > **Kubernetes Zone** use this page to specify what Supervisor clusters are available for provisioning of Supervisor namespaces and what properties are acceptable.
-Tagging the kubernetes zones appropriately is key to make use of ploicy-based placements of Supervisor Namespaces and Tanzu Kubernetes Clusters.
+Tagging the kubernetes zones appropriately is key to make use of policy-based placements of Supervisor Namespaces and Tanzu Kubernetes Clusters.
 A Kubernetes Zone may point to Supervisor Cluster and/or Supervisor Namespaces. <br>
 Add supervisor clusters to enable supervisor namespace provisioning via this zone.
 And/Or add supervisor namespaces to enable kubernetes cluster provisioning <br>
 A cloud administrator can assign priorities on multiple levels. <br>
     - Kubernetes zone priority within a project.